lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 | <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/done.png" height = "80" width = "80"> **Done** | <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/do.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data_test) We identified our Team Vision.
 We selected a Team Lead.
 We selected the clinics that make up our team for the Team Data. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data_test) Review the HF, Diag, Enc and SP tabs in Team Data to find a patient (zoom in) and find a team trend (zoom out).
 Log in to mtl.how/data_test and look at the team data. |

+After the Session:
+- [ ] Schedule Meeting with Team Lead & Make Clinic Selections
+- [ ] Export Clinic Selections from Power BI (See Red Part I Say Guide for Instructions)
+- [ ] Post Export file in the shared MS Teams Channel for the team to review and confirm selections